example42/example42.github.io/_posts/2016-05-30-exploring-puppet4-modules-design-patterns.md

       }
     }

-Finally I started to add some sample profiles to the module, and also in this case I found out that the whole model was consistent, reusable, and elegant:
+Finally I started to add some sample profiles to the module, and also in this case I found out that the whole model was consistent, reusable, and elegant.
+I liked the idea of namespacing them explicitly, so that profile classes in the module are easy to recognize, and well distinguished from the component classes and defines:

     class apache::profile::passenger (
       Variant[Boolean,String]  $ensure    = '',